Geoffrey Howe: Shadow Cabinet

-In 1974 the Reigate boundary changes redrew the seat as East Surrey, and Heath appointed him as spokesman for social services.
+In 1974, boundary changes to Howe's constituency of Reigate led to it being renamed as East Surrey, and Heath appointed Howe as spokesman for social services.
 Howe contested the second ballot of the 1975 Conservative leadership election, in which Margaret Thatcher was elected as party leader.
 She saw him as a like-minded right-winger, and he was appointed Shadow Chancellor of the Exchequer.
 He masterminded the development of new economic policies embodied in an opposition mini-manifesto The Right Approach to the Economy.

 At the same time, in response to the 1976 sterling crisis, Labour Chancellor of the Exchequer Denis Healey had requested a loan of $3.9 billion from the International Monetary Fund (IMF); at the time, it was the largest loan request the IMF had ever received.
-In 1978 Healey said Howe's criticism was "like being savaged by a dead sheep".
+In 1978, Healey joked that Howe's criticism was "like being savaged by a dead sheep".
 Nevertheless, when Healey was featured on This Is Your Life in 1989, Howe appeared and paid warm tribute.